-Abstract
+1 Abstract

-Data on the sightings of SBT schools in the Great Australian Bight (GAB) were collected by experienced tuna spotters during commercial spotting operations between December 2010 and March 2011.
-Spotting data has now been collected over ten fishing seasons (2001-02 to 2010-11).
+Data on the sightings of SBT schools in the Great Australian Bight (GAB) were collected by experienced tuna spotters during commercial spotting operations between December 2011 and March 2012.
+Spotting data has now been collected over eleven fishing seasons (2001-02 to 2011-12).
+In 2002-2008 and 2010, the location of SBT sightings varied little, with the area of highest SBT sighted per nautical mile searched occurring within the same 'core fishing area' (130.2-132.9°E and 32.7-34.0°S).
+In 2009 and again in 2011 and 2012, a significant amount of search effort occurred to the east of the core area.
+In 2012, the eastward shift occurred in late-January/early-February as suitable fish again became difficult to find to the west.
 The commercial spotting data was used to produce nominal and standardised fishery-dependent indices of SBT abundance (surface abundance per unit effort - a SAPUE index).
-As seen in previous seasons, the standardised index is lowest in 2003 and 2004, and the estimate for 2011 is the highest seen so far in this time series.
+The index for 2012 is the second lowest for all years and is well below average.

-Introduction
+2 Introduction